bbenedict/bbenedict/100days.md

 ## day 27

 Spent some time testing more features of CodeSandbox.
-I wanted to explore the full developmnt life cycle a bit more by adding automated tests to my test app.
+I wanted to explore the full development life cycle a bit more by adding automated tests to my test app.
 They use Jest, which worked fine for my purposes.

 ## day 28

-Started work on Suport Vector Machines in the python O-Reilly repo.
+Started work on Support Vector Machines in the python O-Reilly repo.
 Just have the basics working for now.

 ## day 29